Azure/azure-iiot-opc-vault-service/WebService/v1/Models/README.md

 * Hard code JSON property names using an explicit JsonProperty attribute to avoid breaking the API contract in case of refactoring.
 * Use CamelCase for the API property names.
+* For DateTime fields use System.DateTimeOffset.
-* Format DateTime fields to UTC with format "yyyy-MM-dd'T'HH:mm:ss'Z'"
+* Format DateTime fields to UTC with format "yyyy-MM-dd'T'HH:mm:sszzz".